Malik Abdul Gafar Dogar

-Malik Abdul Gafar Dogar (ملک عبدالغفار ڈوگر; born 1 January 1964) is a Pakistani politician who had been a member of the National Assembly of Pakistan, from June 2013 to May 2018.
+Malik Abdul Gafar Dogar (ملک عبدالغفار ڈوگر; born 1 January 1964) is a Pakistani politician who had been a member of the National Assembly of Pakistan from June 2013 to May 2018.

 Early life

 He was born on 1 January 1964.

 Political career

 He ran for the seat of the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-148 (Multan-I) in by-election held in 2012, but was unsuccessful.
 He received 42,819 votes and lost the seat to Syed Ali Musa Gillani.

-He was elected to the National Assembly as a candidate of PML-N from Constituency NA-148 (Multan-I) in 2013 Pakistani general election.
+He was elected to the National Assembly as a candidate of PML-N from Constituency NA-148 (Multan-I) in the 2013 Pakistani general election.
 He received 81,830 votes and defeated Shah Mehmood Qureshi.
 In October 2017, he was appointed as Federal Parliamentary Secretary for science and technology.